jklarenbeek/protoduino/docs/errors.md

 # Ontological 8-Bit Error Taxonomy

+**A structured, 1-byte error handling system for embedded C.**

-## Overview
+## Introduction

-This repository contains an implementation of an ontological 8-bit error taxonomy (v1.0) designed for structured error classification in programming, particularly suited for resource-constrained environments like embedded systems.
+This repository contains an implementation of an ontological 8-bit error taxonomy designed for structured error classification in programming, particularly suited for resource-constrained environments like embedded systems.
 The taxonomy organizes 256 possible error codes (0-255) into a hierarchical, semantically meaningful structure based on bit-level operations and symmetry principles.
 It converges errors to four primordial roots (0x00: Init/Success, 0x55: Before/IO, 0xAA: After/Data, 0xFF: Run/Fatal) via a "center" transformation, enabling programmatic analysis of error relations, depths, entropy, and balance.

 The header file (`errors.h`) defines error codes, macros for classification (e.g., `ERR_IS_BALANCED`), and helper functions (e.g., `err_op_entropy` for Shannon entropy, `err_op_distance` for Hamming distance).
 This approach goes beyond flat error lists (like POSIX errno) by providing an ontology—a formal representation of error concepts, their properties, and interrelations—for improved diagnostics, automation, and extensibility.